Best Travel Insurance for Domestic Trips (2026)

 Compare medical coverage types.

-Primary coverage pays first without involving your health insurance.
-Secondary coverage applies after your health plan pays.
+Primary coverage pays before your health insurance gets involved.
+With secondary coverage, your health plan pays first and travel insurance covers the remaining costs.
 High-deductible plans benefit most from primary coverage.

 Domestic Travel Insurance: FAQ